magnars/autolint/README.md

   to avoid issues where Windows will try to execute the `autolint.js` config file when running `autolint`.

+* Now supports the exit signal on Windows to check all files.

 Changes from 0.1.5 to 1.0.0
 ---------------------------